Puya chilensis Molina

 Sheep-eating Plant, Chilean Puya

 Pitcairnia chilensis, Pitcairnia coarctata, Pourretia coarctata, Puya coarctata, Puya gigantea, Puya quillotana, Puya suberosa

 Color: Green or yellow

 Bloom Time: Late winter to early spring.
-Plant may take 20 years or more to flower
+The plant may take 20 years or more to flower

 Puya chilensis is an evergreen perennial with large, dense rosettes of grey-green, strap-like leaves edged with hooked spines.
-The green or yellow flowers are borne on spikes which resemble a medieval mace, and stand up to 6.6 feet (2 m) high.
+The green or yellow flowers are borne on spikes that resemble a medieval mace and stand up to 6.6 feet (2 m) high.
 Spreading by offsets, it can colonize large areas over time.
-Growth is slow and plants may take 20 years or more to flower.
-The outer two-thirds of the leaf blade bears outward-pointing spines which may be an adaptation to prevent herbivores from reaching the center of the plant.
+Growth is slow, and plants may take 20 years or more to flower.
+The outer two-thirds of the leaf blade bears outward-pointing spines, which may be an adaptation to prevent herbivores from reaching the center of the plant.